 - VOLVULUS – meaning ‘abnormal twisting of the esophagus and intestine’

 If canine bloat is left untreated there are several potentially fatal results, including a ruptured stomach, irreversible cell damage, shock or cardiac arrest.

 What’s even more frightening is that all this happens within the space of a few hours.

-The Causes of Canine Bloat?Although large and giant sized breeds are considered to be ‘high risk’ in terms of gastric torsion, any dog of any breed can be affected, and there are several different things that can trigger gastric dilatation-volvulus.
+Although large and giant-sized breeds are considered to be ‘high risk’ in terms of gastric torsion, any dog of any breed can be affected.
+Several things can trigger gastric dilatation-volvulus.

 Rottweilers are a large breed, so they definitely have that risk factor.
-However, they are way down the list of breeds at risk (spot number 23 to be exact, and with only a 1.1% greater risk of developing bloat than your average, healthy mixed breed).
+However, they are way down the list of breeds at risk (spot number 23 to be exact and with only a 1.1% greater risk of developing bloat than your average, healthy mixed breed).

 For owners of other large or giant breeds, here’s a quick run-down of the Top 10 breeds who are at the highest risk of bloat/torsion (and their risk factor by %), according to a study done by the Purdue University, School of Veterinary Medicine.

 6.Standard Poodle 8.8

 7. Basset Hound 5.9

 8. Doberman Pinscher 5.5